chronicleworks/chronicle-examples/README.md

 git clone https://github.com/btpworks/chronicle-examples.git
 ```

-This contains several example domain yaml files and docker and uses
+This contains several example domain yaml files, and Docker uses
 `blockchaintp/chronicle-builder:BTP2.1.0` as the builder image by default.

 ## Build a Domain

-Chose from one of the following examples.
+Choose from one of the following examples:

 * [Artworld](./domains/artworld/guide)
 * [Corporate Actions](./domains/corporate-actions/guide)